-Lead person to prepare materials to suit each group being trained; a) all staff (including cleaners etc) • b) students • c) homestays d) group leaders e) subcontractors 10.
-Signs that may cause concern • Katherine Students talking about exposure to extremist materials or views Holloway to outside the [centre/ department] (in this event, information must ensure be shared with relevant local authorities) everyone has Changes in behaviour, e.g. becoming isolated. necessary Fall in standard of work, poor attendance, disengagement. information.
+procedure to do so Lead person to prepare materials to suit each group being trained; a) all staff (including cleaners etc) b) students c) homestays d) group leaders e) subcontractors 10.
+Signs that may cause concern • Sean Buckley to Students talking about exposure to extremist materials or views outside the [centre/ department] (in this event, information must be shared with relevant local authorities) Changes in behaviour, e.g. becoming isolated.
+Fall in standard of work, poor attendance, disengagement.
 Changes in attitude, e.g. intolerant of differences/ having closed mind.
 Asking questions about certain topics (e.g. connected to extremism).
 Offering opinions that appear to have come from extremist ideologies.
 Attempts to impose own views/ beliefs on others.
 Use of extremist vocabulary to exclude others or incite violence Accessing extremist material online or via social network sites Overt new religious practices Drawings or posters (e.g. in accommodation) showing extremist ideology/ views/ symbols.
-Students voicing concerns about anyone NB: Any concerns relating to a person under 18 are safeguarding issues and should be dealt with by safeguarding staff (if different from Prevent staff) and, where necessary, the LSCB contacted.
-11. How and when to react to concerns Katherine Everyone given name of who to contact (lead person/persons), Holloway to how to contact them (email, phone etc) and contact details ensure all other Confidentiality assured for the person reporting a concern adults are Everyone told to report any concern or incident, however small. aware of signs.
-Reassurance that all will be dealt with sensitively and carefully 12.
-Policy Preparation and Review Policy prepared on 12thJanuary 2016 by Phil Scherb, General Manager UK Schools.
+Students voicing concerns about anyone NB: Any concerns relating to a person under 18 are safeguarding issues and should be dealt with by safeguarding staff (if different from Prevent staff) and, where necessary, the LSCB contacted. everyone has necessary information. (deputised by Gavin Taylor, Manager EFL) 11.
+How and when to react to concerns Sean Buckley to Everyone given name of who to contact (lead person/persons), how to contact them (email, phone etc) and contact details Confidentiality assured for the person reporting a concern Everyone told to report any concern or incident, however small.
+Reassurance that all will be dealt with sensitively and carefully ensure all other adults are aware of signs. (deputised by Gavin Taylor, Manager EFL) 12.
+Policy Preparation and Review Policy prepared by Phil Scherb, General Manager UK Schools.
 Policy will be reviewed after 12 months or earlier if there are changes in relevant legislation or in response to any significant incidents or changes in circumstance.